herguad/data_analysis/README.md

 ### Has Netflix been expanding the range of nationalities of movies in their library?

-Grouping df by country, a general plot shows how overall movies added each year varied in two decades.
+Grouping df by country and year added, a general plot shows how overall movies added each year varied in two decades.
 <p align="center">
 <img src="">
 </p>